 (Note: I have included the tropical signs and the dates the Sun is moving through them based on our seasonal experience along with the alternate name of the constellation.
 So for example if you were born on March 1 the Sun was in the constellation of the Waterbearer and it was in the seasonal sign of Pisces, or if you were born on March 21 when the Sun was at Zero Aries marking the Spring Equinox the Sun was located in the constellation of the Fish and the sign of Aries or Spring).

 The Table Below is from the article with some adjustments.
 The first bolded sign name is what the article listed with the dates the Sun is in that constellation.
 I have given the alternate constellation names and dates the Sun is in the seasonal or tropical sign.
-Below this listing from the article I have included two more tables that separate the listings as another way to show the difference.
+Below the article’s listing I have included two more tables that separate the listings as another way to show the difference.

-If we call the constellation by its alternate name, the GoatFish, then the Sun is in the Goatfish from Jan 20 to Feb 16 but it is in the seasonal sign of Capricorn marked by the Winter Solstice…on Dec 21…for the next 30 days.
+If we call the constellation by its alternate name, the GoatFish, then the Sun is in the Goatfish from Jan 20 to Feb 16 but it is in the seasonal sign of Capricorn marked by the Winter Solstice…usually on Dec 21…for the next 30 days.

 Aquarius/Waterbearer – The Sun travels through this constellation Feb 17 to Mar 11 This is the constellation also known as the Waterbearer.
-The sign or season of Aquarius begins 30 days after the December Solstice and is from January 20 to February 20 but the Sun travels through the Waterbearer Feb 16 to Mar 11.
+The sign or season of Aquarius begins 30 days after the December Solstice and is from January 19 or 20 to February 18 but the Sun travels through the Waterbearer Feb 16 to Mar 11.

 Pisces/Fish – The Sun travels through this constellation March 12 to Apr 18 This is the constellation also known as the Fish.
 The sign or season of Pisces begins 60 days after the December Solstice and is from February 21 to March 20 when the Sun reaches the Spring Equinox point of Zero Aries

 Aries/Ram – The Sun travels through this constellation Apr 19 to May 13 This is the constellations also known as the Ram.
-The sign or season of Aries occurs when the Sun reaches a balance of equal day and night usually around March 20 and is in the season of Aries until April 19.
+The sign or season of Aries occurs when the Sun reaches a balance of equal day and night usually around March 19 or 20 and is in the season of Aries until April 19 or 20.

 Taurus/Bull – The Sun travels through this constellation May 14 to Jun 21 This is the constellation also known as the Bull.
-The sign or season of Taurus starts 30 days after the Spring Equinox around April 20 to May 20
+The sign or season of Taurus starts 30 days after the Spring Equinox around April 19 or 20 to May 20 or 21

 Gemini/Twins – The Sun travels through this constellation Jun 22 to Jul 20 This is the constellation also know as the Twins.
-The sign or season of Gemini begins 60 days after the Spring Equniox on May 21 to June 21
+The sign or season of Gemini begins 60 days after the Spring Equinox on May 20 or 21 to June 20 or 21

 Cancer/Crab – The Sun travels through this constellation Jul 21 to Aug 10 This is the constellation also known as the Crab.
 The sign or season of Cancer begins on the day of the June Solstice when the day is longest and lasts for 30 days from June 21 to July 22

-Leo/Lion – The Sun travels through this constellation Aug 11 to Sep 16 This is the constellation also known as the Lion.
-The sign or season of Leo begins 30 days after the June Solstice on July 23 to August 22 as the days are beginning to shorten.
+Leo/Lion – The Sun travels through this constellation Aug 10 or 11 to Sep 15 or 16 This is the constellation also known as the Lion.
+The sign or season of Leo begins 30 days after the June Solstice on July 22 (until 2040) to August 22 as the days are beginning to shorten.

 Scorpius/Scorpion – The Sun travels through this constellation Nov 24 to Dec 21.
 This is the constellation of the Scorpion.
-The sign or season or Scorpio begins 30 days after the Autumnal Equinox on October 23 and lasts for 30 days until November 21
+The sign or season of Scorpio begins 30 days after the Autumnal Equinox on October 22 and lasts for 30 days until November 21

-Ophiuchus/Serpent Bearer – The Sun travels through this constellation Nov 29 to Dec 17 This constellation only has a foot on the ecliptic and that only happened in 1928 when astronomers redrew the constellational boundaries.
+Ophiuchus/Serpent Bearer – The Sun travels below this constellation (not through it) Nov 29 to Dec 17 This constellation only has a foot on the ecliptic and that only happened in 1922 when astronomers redrew the constellational boundaries bringing the feet of the Serpent Bearer down to the ecliptic.
+However, this constellation is more accurately placed along the Celestial Equator way above the ecliptic or path of the Sun.

 Final Note: Hopefully this gives a sense of the difference between the constellations and the signs.
 The intent is to sort out the confusion that occurs because the signs and constellations have the same names.
 If we use the alternate names for the constellations as listed below it helps to have a sense of the difference between the tropical signs and the sidereal zodiac.

 Again, highly recommended is viewing this YouTube (also posted at the end of this article) explaining with visual images the seasonal signs and how they move through the constellations one degree every 72 years.
-It is this slow movement that was forgotten and the signs or seasons were named the same names as the constellations.
-Unfortunately, the confusion continues to this day and that is why Shamanic Astrology (following the lead of Rudoph Steiner) uses the alternate name for the constellations as a way to keep them separate because the signs and constellations are entirely two different things.
+It is this slow movement of the seasonal signs through the constellations that was forgotten and when that happened the seasons wound up being considered the same as the constellations with the same names.
+Unfortunately, the confusion continues to this day and that is why Shamanic Astrology (following the lead of Rudoph Steiner) uses the alternate name for the constellations as a way to keep them separate by using a different designation because they are entirely two different things.

-Here is the listing again of when the Sun is traveling through the Constellations
+Here is the list when the Sun is traveling through the Constellations

 The constellation Capricorn a.k.a The Goatfish – Jan 21 to Feb 16